-Through a bustling community market-themed storyline, digital interactive content and other fun, hands-on activities, the exhibition explores topics like earning money, saving and spending, and making responsible financial decisions.
+Through a bustling community market-themed storyline, digital interactive content and other fun, hands-on activities, the exhibition explored topics like earning money, saving and spending, and making responsible financial decisions.

-The exhibition tour is currently paused due to the pandemic and will resume when it is safe to restart.
-In the meantime, you can experience an online version of the exhibition and make it part of your library's virtual financial education programming.
+FREE FINANCIAL CAPABILITY GAMES: Experience an online version of the exhibition and make it part of your library's virtual financial education programming.